 - We compared crazy career planning.
 I have degrees in music performance and have spent twenty-plus years in statistical software, but that was nothing on Tina’s degrees in English leading to a career in the recording industry, typesetting, running a higher ed journal, court reporting, and selling translation.

 - We compared notes on why we both think PowerPoint needs to be blasted off the face of the earth.
-And then she persuaded me to prepare slides anyway by promising to feature demotivational posters like this one from despair.com:
+And then she persuaded me to prepare slides anyway by promising to feature demotivational posters and that video with the cowboys herding cats.

 - We cracked each other up.
 Over and over again.